 - Because it is already a solid, well-established design, the emphasis for improving the 870 will revolve around cost reduction and cosmetics. - Express/Special Purpose: In the short term, pump action shotgun strategy will be to hold market share while lowering the cost of manufacturing, particularly on Express guns.
 Recognizing the magnitude of this challenge, the integrity of the Model 870 must be preserved throughout the cost reduction process. - Wingmaster: Improvements to the Wingmaster will be implemented to help rebuild its aesthetic appeal.
 This will primarily take the form of finer embellishments and better cosmetics in checkering.
+Commemorative and special make opportunities will be pursued as well.

-Pump Action Shotgun Product Strategy - 2003
+Pump Action Shotgun Product Strategy - 2004